 I am here to say from my own experience that sometimes it’s just not God’s will for you to be married yet, and sometimes we just need to accept that.
 It doesn’t matter what age you are- God does not work on your timetable.
-The Bible says in Ecclesiastes 3:1:

 There is a time for everything, and a season for every activity under the heavens.

-Sometimes God needs your attention in a season of your life, and He wants you to be single.
+Be aware that sometimes God needs your attention in a season of your life, and He wants you to be single.
 Maybe during that season He needs to heal your heart from the past, or work on sins that you struggle with.
 If you try to skip that season and force your way into a relationship, you will constantly end up frustrated and with unnecessary hurt.
 I would like to encourage you to trust that God knows what He is doing in your life.
 He made you and knows what you need more than you do.
 Maybe you really want a relationship right now, but He is saying-

 But it’s up to you to figure out what God is calling you to right now.
-Is he calling you to be single at this time in your life?
+Is He calling you to be single at this time in your life?
 If so, ignore what the world tries to push on you.
 Ignore your family and even friends that may say ‘You need a man’ and ‘When are you having kids?
 You’re not getting any younger.”
 People will always have something to say, but you need to be more concerned with what God says.

-Only a relationship with God can satisfy the deepest longings of your heart, whether you are married or single. –
+Only a relationship with God can satisfy the deepest longings of your heart, whether you are married or single.